KULeuven-Diepenbeek/osc-course/content/ch1-introOS/intro-os.md

 * Guaranteeing that different tasks are isolated and protected (from each other);
 * ...

 One could say an OS is **an abstraction layer** that makes it easier to write software that interfaces with different types of hardware and that ensures a measure of robustness and security.
+By providing common services for computer programs, the OS negotiates between different layers: the hardware and the application.

 Different OSes exist for different computing platforms.
 <table style="border: 0px;">
     <tr>
         <td width="50%"><h4>Laptops, desktops, and servers</h4>On laptops, desktops, and servers, the most well known operating systems are used.
-These include: Microsoft's Windows, Linux, and MAC OS.
+These include: Microsoft's Windows, Linux, and MacOS.
 It goes without saying that there are many more operating systems for these platforms, but some/many of them are fairly unknown to the wider public.
 These might include: DOS, BeOS, BSD, Unix, Solaris, SunOS, ...</td>
         <td>{{< figure src="https://3.imimg.com/data3/OP/NK/MY-2971758/laptop-desktop-and-server-trading-service-250x250.jpg" width="500px" title="Source: imimg.com" >}}</td>
     </tr>
     <tr><td>{{< figure src="https://images.fridaymagazine.ae/1_2244719/imagesList_0/159508486_main.jpg" width="500px" title="Source: fridaymagazine.ae" >}}</td>